 As of March 2021, India is on track to achieve its Paris Agreement commitments ahead of the target date.
 This is attributed to switching to energy-efficient mediums such as LED lightbulbs, waste to generate energy, and promoting more environmentally friendly fuel resources such as liquefied natural gas (LNG).

-India expects to become the most populous country in the world by 2027, with 75% of the buildings expected to exist in India in 2030 have not yet been built, as stated by Global Buildings Performance Network.
+India expects to become the most populous country in the world by 2027, with 75% of the buildings expected to exist in India in 2030 not yet built, as stated by Global Buildings Performance Network.
 This provides India with an opportunity.
 While retrofitting remains essential, the priority must be to avoid the carbon lock-in associated with new buildings and build sustainably.

 Megacities Step Up to Build Better